generalbionix/gb_examples/README.md

 6.  **Predict Grasps**: Calls `client.predict_grasps` with the cropped point cloud data.
 The returned grasps are in the camera's coordinate frame.
 7.  **Transform Grasps**: Uses `env.transform_grasps_to_robot_frame` (which internally uses `transform.py`) to convert the predicted grasps from the camera frame to the robot's base frame.
 8.  **Filter Grasps**: Calls `client.filter_grasps` with the robot-frame grasps to identify reachable ones.
-9.  **Visualize Valid Grasps**: Uses `vis.visualize_grasps` to display the *valid* grasps (transformed back to camera frame for visualization consistency) overlaid on the *cropped* point cloud.
-10. **Select Grasp**: Chooses the first valid grasp returned by the filtering service.
+9.  **Select Grasp**: Chooses the first valid grasp returned by the filtering service.
-11. **Execute Grasp**: Converts the chosen grasp pose (rotation matrix to Euler angles) and calls `env.execute_grasp_sequence` to perform the pick-and-lift motion in the simulation.
+10. **Execute Grasp**: Converts the chosen grasp pose (rotation matrix to Euler angles) and calls `env.execute_grasp_sequence` to perform the pick-and-lift motion in the simulation.

 ## Simulation (`sim.py`)